 Built Around Your Needs & Interests

-The minor is interdisciplinary and consisting of six courses.
-It may be declared either before or after studying abroad.
-Students minoring in Italian Studies are required to take at least four courses on campus and may get approval to complete the final two courses while studying abroad in Italy.
+The minor in Italian Studies is an interdisciplinary minor and requires the completion of six courses determined in consultation with the departmental minor advisor.
+Students can take classes in Italian as well as approved courses in other disciplines such as Art History, History, and American Studies.
+Students minoring in Italian Studies are required to take at least four courses on campus and may get approval to complete the final two courses while studying abroad.
 See program requirements.

-Beginning with Intermediate Italian, the language instruction you receive will employ a variety of communicative strategies designed to achieve proficiency.
+Beginning with Intermediate Italian, the language instruction students receive employs a variety of communicative strategies designed to achieve proficiency.
 These include:

 - Conversation tables to practice speaking Italian with other students and native speakers